-- Counting all of the ballots returned by the deputy returning officers or by the Chief Electoral Officer.
-This would include the envelopes set aside unopened under the Special Voting Rules (see Section 2.6.3 below for further information on procedures).
-[304(1)]
+- Counting all of the ballots returned by election officers or by the Chief Electoral Officer.
+This would include the envelopes set aside unopened under the special voting rules (see Section 2.6.3 below). [s.
+304(1) of the Act]

 The manner of the recount should be determined by the judge based on the application, the affidavit evidence and the submissions of the parties.

-If the second or third option is initially chosen, at any time during the recount the candidates can consent to having the judge conduct the recount by adding the number of votes reported in the Statements of the Vote instead of counting the ballots.
-[6 of Schedule 4]
+If the second or third option is initially chosen, at any time during the recount the candidates can consent to having the judge conduct the recount by adding the number of votes reported in the Statements of the Vote instead of counting the ballots. [s.
+6 of Sch.
+4]

 2.6.1 Adding the Number of Votes Reported in the Statements of the Vote

-A Statement of the Vote is completed for each polling division within an electoral district, setting out how many votes were cast for each candidate and how many votes were rejected, spoiled and unused.
-[287(1)] The Statement of the Vote form is reproduced in Appendix D (Form 4) of this handbook.
+A Statement of the Vote is completed for each polling division within an electoral district, setting out how many votes were cast for each candidate and how many votes were rejected, spoiled and unused. [s.
+287(1) of the Act] The Statement of the Vote form is reproduced in Appendix D (Form 4) of this handbook.

 If the judge decides to add the number of votes reported in the Statements of the Vote, the judge will not count each ballot.
-Instead, the recount is completed by adding the number of votes recorded in the Statements of the Vote.
-[304(1)] This type of recount may take place where it is believed (or alleged) that the returning officer has made an arithmetic error in adding the number of votes in the Statements of the Vote.
+Instead, the recount is completed by adding the number of votes recorded in the Statements of the Vote. [s.
+304(1) of the Act] This type of recount may take place where it is believed (or alleged) that the returning officer has made an arithmetic error in adding the number of votes in the Statements of the Vote.

-The sum of the valid ballots cast and the rejected ballots for a polling division should equal the number of electors who voted at that polling division.
+The sum of the valid ballots cast and the rejected ballots for a polling division should equal the number of electors assigned to that polling division who voted.